Gender Stereotypes, Women Empowerment & Feminism

 For almost a century and a half women’s rights and empowerment has been a subject of discussion across the world.
 Laws have been passed to safeguard their rights & programs have been developed to ensure girls’ education even in the remote parts of the world.
 The years ahead will most likely see women’s participation rising even more in various walks of life.
 What does that mean for the menfolk?

-The young executives see much promise in the future.
+The young writers see much promise in the future.
 They say with much optimism:

 Men will not become underdogs.
 Women are more sensitive, they are aware of how it is to be underdogs and hence will not let it happen.